Skip to content

 The regulation of e-Money in the EU is primarily governed by the Electronic Money Directive 2 (EMD2).

-Authorisation for e-Money services is provided by the competent authority in the Member State where the applicant is established.
+Authorisation for e-Money is provided by the competent authority in the Member State where the applicant is established.
 Passporting to additional EU countries is possible on approval.

-Applicants must meet robust requirements including a sustainable business plan, robust operating plans, technology infrastructure, experienced team, initial capital of €350k, local substance, customer conduct policies, good governance structures, AML/KYC monitoring, client funds safeguarding, compliance program.
+Applicants must meet robust requirements including a sustainable business plan, robust operating plans, technology infrastructure, experienced team, initial capital of €350k, local substance, customer conduct policies, governance structures, AML/KYC monitoring, client funds safeguarding, compliance program.

 What is Electronic Money Safeguarding?

-If the safeguarding bank fails, the funds are protected by the statutory deposit guarantee scheme up to €100k, provided the bank is covered by the scheme.
-Return of the funds is subject to insolvency procedure.
+If the safeguarding bank fails, funds are protected by the statutory deposit guarantee scheme and returned to customers in the insolvency procedure.

-e-Money Considerations for Corporates
+e-Money Considerations for Business

 2. e-Money balances are not interest-bearing.

-e-Money Considerations for EMIs
+e-Money Considerations for EMI

-1. Good client engagement, regtech, and core banking technology are required to process efficiently at scale.
+2. Good client engagement, regtech, and core banking technology are required to process efficiently at scale.

-6. Are safeguarding or banking-as-a-serve partners disclosed?
+6. Are safeguarding or BaaS partners disclosed?

 Electronic Money Summary